Information for patients

 The bung should be changed each week.
 Remember to check daily that the bung is attached and the clamps are closed.

-You can shower with a line in.
-Try and keep the line as dry as possible.
+You can shower with a line in, but you need to keep the line as dry as possible.
 The line, exit site or bungs must not be submerged because of the risk of infection.

 Can I lead a normal social life?